Course Descriptions

 PBPL 360 PUBLIC POLICY ANALYSIS AND CASES

-The central purpose of any investigation of public policies is to understand the socioeconomic and political processes behind their formulation and implementation as well as to evaluate their consequences.
+Public policy analysis serves as an intermediate/advanced seminar designed to explore the principles of public policy decision-making.
+Public policy is a large and diverse topic of scholarly and applied study covering a number of academic disciplines, including but not limited to political science and government, economics, sociology, anthropology, public administration and management, organizations, and institutions.
+The central purpose of any investigation of public policies is to understand the socioeconomic and political processes behind their formulation and implementation, as well as to evaluate their consequences.
 To do so, public policy analysis will provide the intermediate to advanced student knowledge and tools with which to: understand the nature of cooperation and joint action; assess and evaluate the efficacy of public policies and programs to achieve social, political and economic objectives; formulate and evaluate normative and ethical ramifications of policy, including equity and justice, and; apply these tools to decision-making practice, not simply as a matter of theoretical understanding.
-While some of these objectives parallel those of foundation-level courses in public policy, the intermediate to advanced student will be expected to achieve competency rather than simply gaining familiarity with the topics of discussion (3 credits).
+While some of these objectives parallel those of foundation-level courses in public policy, the intermediate to advanced student will be expected to achieve competency rather than simply gain familiarity with the topics of discussion (3 credits).

 PBPL 375 SURVEY INTERNSHIP